3dfsb-dev/3dfsb/README.md

 Compilation
 ===========

 There is a small shell script which contains a standard compile string for every OS (Linux, BeOS and BSD).
-So please try
+So please try:

 ./compile.sh